jjziets/DCMontoring/README.md

 ```

-For Runpod you  need to run the following commands as sudo
+If you prefer to run these as services so that it can not interfere with docker then use below.
+For example: Run the following commands as root

-Runpod is already running node-exporter on port 9097 and caviser on 9095.
-So jyst need to run the below exporter to get the GPU staff on port 9500.
 **Vast host don't need to do this step as all the monitoring tools will be in docker containers. **

+exporter to get the GPU staff on port 9500.
 ```

 bash -c "\